Smart 1: #1 Brabus

 A performance version with the Brabus branding was unveiled in August 2022.
-Exterior changes includes red accents on the bumpers, intakes, door sills, mirror caps, roof and improved brake calipers to handle the extra power, and a matte gray exterior finish and black emblems.
+The edition offers a sportier driving experience with enhanced performance features.
+Exterior changes includes red accents on the bumpers, intakes, door sills, mirror caps, roof and improved brake calipers to handle the extra power, and a matte grey exterior finish and black emblems.
 It is powered by an additional 115 kW electric motor in the front to form an all-wheel drive layout, producing a total output of 315 kW with a claimed 0-100 km/h figure of 3.9 seconds.
 The range is decreased to 400 km.
 It was released in Europe in September 2022.